PennantConsulting/php-js-code-exercise/README.md

 }
 ```

-Business requirements for page display:
+Business requirements for page:

 1. Message **title** should be 24px
-2. Dates should be formatted into a friendly format for the end user's local time
+2. Dates should be formatted into a friendly format for the end user's local times